hesham-w/medical-records/README.md

 # medical-records
- A system of applications that server a medical records retrieval business
+ A system of applications that serves a medical records retrieval business